TheBlckbird/sandy-factry/README.md

 [Dokumentation.pdf](https://github.com/user-attachments/files/20745087/Dokumentation.pdf)

-But be aware that it is already outdated.
+But be aware that the description of the algorithm is already outdated.

 ## License